About New Hartford

 Economy & Demographics

 The economy of New Hartford is characterized by a mix of industries, including manufacturing, healthcare, and tourism.
-Major employers in the area include the Whiting Forensic Hospital, a state-run psychiatric facility, as well as several manufacturing plants and small businesses that cater to the needs of both local residents and visitors.
+Major employers in the area include the Whiting Forensic Hospital, a state-run psychiatric facility, as well as several manufacturing plants and small businesses that cater to the needs of both local People.
 The town's proximity to the Farmington River and its scenic landscapes also contribute to a thriving tourism industry, with outdoor recreation and cultural attractions drawing visitors from across the region.

 Elections & Voter Records